nddao/IBM-Db2-zOS-samples/README.md

 This is the repository for the IBM Db2 Workload Generator created by Mike Bracey and Steve Speller.

 This workload was designed for Db2 v7 and modified to work up to Db2V10 by the original authors.
 Since there are customers requested to enhance this workload to work on the latest Db2 version, we removed the code for V10 and below, and enhance it to work on Db2 V11 and above.
+The enhancements include using SYSPROC.DSNUTILU to replace SYSPROC.DSNUTILS, and UTS tablespaces to replace non-UTS tablespaces.

 To install this workload onto your LPAR, you need to get the XMIT files and TRS files to your working LPAR, unpack the datasets, and customize the scripts/JCLs for your environment.
+You can use provided JCLs to define datasets for XMIT/TRS, then FTP files to zOS, and use JCL to unpack the XMIT/TRS datasets.
+You also can customize the provided sample  Windows batch scripts to perform those above tasks.

 Here are steps to install this workload onto your lpar: